sfudeus/isg_exporter/README.md

 Metrics for circuit 2 can be skipped (e.g. when not in use to reduce number of metrics) by providing `--skipCircuit2` on the command line.

+For the modbus mode, metric names are based on explicitly defined names in a configuration file.
+A [default config](modbus-mapping.yaml) is packaged in the Docker image.

 ## RESTFul status

 So far, `isg_exporter` support a single additional restful `/status` endpoint, which provides all data in a JSON format.
 Eventually, it might support more interactions with the ISG and might be able to reconfigure ISG params.

 ## Systemd

-When using systemd, a sample unit file is provided in resources/systemd.
+When using systemd, a sample unit file is provided in `resources/systemd`.
 This refers to an installation of the single go binary in /usr/local/bin.
 Environment is configured to be configured in `/etc/default/isg_exporter`.

 ## Docker